Electronic Circuits - Electronic Tutorials - Electronic Hobby Projects - A Complete Electronic Resource Centre

 SETB RWT ;Reset the watchdog timer by setting the RWT bit

-Setting the RWT bit (WDCON.0) is how your program lets the watchdog know that everything is ok--that your program hasnt crashed.
+Setting the RWT bit (WDCON.0) is how your program lets the watchdog know that everything is ok--that your program hasn't crashed.
 Doing so will reset the watchdog timer.

 You may be asking, "What are those first two MOV instructions for?"
 The RWT bit is a "protected bit."
 You may not write to it without executing the two MOV instructions.
-Note that you must also execute those two same instructions before modifying WDCON.0, WDCON.
-1, and WDCON.3.
-Please see the chapter regarding "Timed Access Protection" for a more full discussion of why this is necessary.
+Note that you must also execute those two same instructions before modifying WDCON.0, WDCON.1, and WDCON.3.

 Click here for >>>> Dallas 80C320 - Chapter 3.2 (Using the Watchdog Interrupt)